gohugoio/hugo/docs/content/en/getting-started/configuration.md

 `:git`
 : This is the Git author date for the last revision of this content file.
 This will only be set if `--enableGitInfo` is set or `enableGitInfo = true` is set in site config.

-## Configure Blackfriday

-[Blackfriday](https://github.com/russross/blackfriday) is Hugo's built-in Markdown rendering engine.

-Hugo typically configures Blackfriday with sane default values that should fit most use cases reasonably well.

-However, if you have specific needs with respect to Markdown, Hugo exposes some of its Blackfriday behavior options for you to alter.
-The following table lists these Hugo options, paired with the corresponding flags from Blackfriday's source code ( [html.go](https://github.com/russross/blackfriday/blob/master/html.go) and [markdown.go](https://github.com/russross/blackfriday/blob/master/markdown.go)).

-{{< readfile file="/content/en/readfiles/bfconfig.md" markdown="true" >}}

-{{% note %}}
-1. Blackfriday flags are *case sensitive* as of Hugo v0.15.
-2. Blackfriday flags must be grouped under the `blackfriday` key and can be set on both the site level *and* the page level.
-Any setting on a page will override its respective site setting.
-{{% /note %}}

-{{< code-toggle file="config" >}}
-[blackfriday]
-  angledQuotes = true
-  fractions = false
-  plainIDAnchors = true
-  extensions = ["hardLineBreak"]
-{{< /code-toggle >}}

 ## Configure Additional Output Formats